-With higher water prices during a drought, saving water anyway you can will save a lot of money.
+With higher water prices during a drought, saving water anywhere you can will save a lot of money

 Water treatment systems including water softeners, reverse osmosis systems, iron filters and other types of backwashing and self-cleaning treatment systems all produce wastewater, which flushes out accumulated contaminants.